MIDEAST MONEY-Saudi business cheers leadership shift, frets over reform, region

 By Andrew Torchia

-RIYADH, June 25 The promotion of Saudi Arabia's top economic reformer to crown prince has cheered business leaders who believe it will open up new opportunities.
+RIYADH, June 25 (Reuters) - The promotion of Saudi Arabia's top economic reformer to crown prince has cheered business leaders who believe it will open up new opportunities.

 But they worry about officials' ability to implement reforms and about geopolitical tensions in the region.